ikiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit is a script that displays the contents list of your current directory.
-2-bring_me_home changes the working directory to the user’s home directory 3-listfiles displays current directory contents in a long format
+2-bring_me_home changes the working directory to the user’s home directory 3-listfiles displays current directory contents in a long format [4-listmorefiles] is a script that displays current directory contents, including hidden files (starting with .) in long format